SlavaVasilakiy/DnsConf/README.md

 ## Script Behaviour
 ### Cloudflare
 Previously generated data will be removed.
-Script recognizes old data by two marks:
+Script recognizes old data by marks:

 + Name prefix for List: **_Blocked websites by script_** and **_Override websites by script_**